 If you’re looking for weekend therapy for gay men, we can help you.
 Ken Howard, LCSW is in the office weekdays (Monday through Friday), with day and evening appointments available.
 If you only want to see Ken, remember that employers in California are legally required to give you time off of work to receive “medically necessary” health services such as psychotherapy.

-The three Associate Clinicians are Matthew Allen, MA, APCC, Mariah Dillard, MS, AMFT, and Tanya Gaum, M.Ed., AMFT, APCC.
-Matthew is an Associate Professional Clinical Counselor, and Mariah is an Associate Marriage & Family Therapist, while Tanya is both.
+The Associate Clinicians are Matthew Allen, MA, APCC, and Tanya Gaum, MA, M.Ed., AMFT.
+Matthew is an Associate Professional Clinical Counselor, and Tanya is an Associate Marriage and Family Therapist.

 Clinical Associate Staff:

 I am a psychotherapist specializing in building self-esteem, resilience, and identity with mid-life women in Beverly Hills and the Westside.
 As a 2016 graduate of Siena Heights University with a Master’s degree in Clinical Mental Health Counseling, I provided psychotherapy for individual adult clients and co-facilitated support groups for women with anxiety and depression and gay men.
 I utilize evidence-based modalities including cognitive behavioral therapy (CBT), mindfulness, strength based, solution focused, and expressive arts, tailored to fit the unique background and goals of each client.
 I believe psychotherapy can be a transformative experience with the therapist guiding the client through exploration, awareness, expression, and actualization.
 As an openly gay man, I understand the challenges and importance of self-esteem, resilience, and identity in a healthy, happy, and fulfilling life.

 Tanya Gaum, MA, M.Ed., AMFT – 323-875-6674 – Registered AMFT – firstname.lastname@example.org